badoo/techblog/_posts/2014-10-09-using-regular-expressions-to-hack-our-way-towards-amdfication.md

 > **Note:** <a href="{{page.demodir}}/index.html">If the iframe doesn't work you can visit this page by clicking me.</a>

-# Breadown of the solution
+# Breakdown of the solution

 First we need to have a method which lets us generate define blocks given the dependancies.